 Complete BH Hardwood TORLYS Birch Real Wood Laminate

 Engineered flooring is a layer of real hardwood laminated atop a stable plywood base.
-Engineered flooring can be installed as a floating floor or fixed to the subfloor with nailing or glueing down.
+Engineered flooring can be installed as a floating floor or fixed to the subfloor with nailing or gluing down.
 It is well suited for over concrete sub-floors, below-grade rooms or overtop of existing linoleum/tile.
-It has the look of solid hardwood floor, but the engineering may resist gapping that real wood can be vulnerable to.
+It has the look of solid hardwood floor, but the engineering may resist gaping that real wood can be vulnerable to.
 Engineered flooring is known for its strength and durability.
-In our dry climate, wider plank natural hardwood is more susceptible to gapping over time.
-Engineered flooring is a popular choice to achieve this on-trend look and mitigate potential gapping.
+In our dry climate, wider plank natural hardwood is more susceptible to gaping over time.
+Engineered flooring is a popular choice to achieve this on-trend look and mitigate potential gaping.

 A completed BH Hardwood Luxury Vinyl Plank Living Room